Boundary conditions

 Ferrite.PeriodicDirichletType

-Create a periodic Dirichlet boundary condition for the field u on the face-pairs given in face_mapping.
-The mapping can be computed with collect_periodic_faces.
-The constraint ensures that degrees-of-freedom on the mirror face are constrained to the corresponding degrees-of-freedom on the image face. components specify the components of u that are prescribed by this condition.
+Create a periodic Dirichlet boundary condition for the field u on the facet-pairs given in facet_mapping.
+The mapping can be computed with collect_periodic_facets.
+The constraint ensures that degrees-of-freedom on the mirror facet are constrained to the corresponding degrees-of-freedom on the image facet. components specify the components of u that are prescribed by this condition.
 By default all components of u are prescribed.

 If the mapping is not aligned with the coordinate axis (e.g. rotated) a rotation matrix R should be passed to the constructor.
-This matrix rotates dofs on the mirror face to the image face.
+This matrix rotates dofs on the mirror facet to the image facet.
 Note that this is only applicable for vector-valued problems.

 To construct an inhomogeneous periodic constraint it is possible to pass a function f.
 Note that this is currently only supported when the periodicity is aligned with the coordinate axes.